kiesia/foodshop/README.md

 # Welcome to the Fruitshop

-To order, clone this repository and execute `ruby fruit_shop.rb -h` in your terminal to see available options.
+To order, clone this repository and execute `bin/fruit_shop -h` in your terminal to see available options.

 We currently sell the following products: